Suresh3d/HashTable/README.md

 # HashTable

-This is the implementation of Hash Table in C++.
-Where we can insert, delete, serach & display integers.
+This is the implementation of Hash Table in C++ where we can insert, delete, serach & display integers.

 If there is no collision searching can be done in O(1) time.